 AE – Yellow Vest Australia

-29. Unrelated to the people’s movement in France.
-Just some ordinary mums and dads who want a white ethnostate.
+29. Nothing to do with the awesome people’s movement in France.
+This is a sneaky rebrand of the Australian Liberty Alliance, a bunch of ordinary mums and dads who want a white ethnostate.